vlgiitr/papers_we_read/summaries/You_only_train_once.md

-# YOU ONLY TRAIN ONCE : LOSS-CONDITIONAL TRAINING OF DEEP NETWORKS
+# You Only Train Once : Loss-conditional training of deep networks

-Alexey Dosovitskiy & Josip Djolonga
+Alexey Dosovitskiy, Josip Djolonga, ICLR 2020

-(Published as a conference paper at ICLR 2020)

 ## Summary

 The paper proposes a simple and broadly applicable approach that efficiently deals with multi-term loss functions and, more generally, arbitrarily parameterized loss functions.
 It suggests a method to train a single model simultaneously minimizing a family of loss functions instead of training a set of per-loss models.

 ## Concept behind the paper